 Aside from reducing the anti-wheelie mode to one setting (the RSV4 has three), Aprilia included three levels of engine braking not found on the lauded superbike.
-Add that to eight levels of traction control, three cornering ABS configurations, and cruise control and you have an electronics package fit for a race machine.
+Add that to eight levels of traction control and three cornering ABS configurations, and you have an electronics package fit for a race machine.
 For that reason, owners can only access Race mode by changing the settings in the menu.
-Road includes Commute, Dynamic, and Individual (customizable) riding modes and the Race side unlocks Challenge and Time Attack (customizable) modes.
+Road includes Commute, Dynamic, and Individual (customizable) riding modes and the Race side unlocks Challenge and Time Attack (customizable) maps.

 The full-color TFT dash clearly displayed all the pertinent information for the road and dedicated track layouts were available once I switched over to Race mode.
 That duality helps the new middleweight straddle the line between commuter and racer, between canyon carver and track rat.
 Yes, the RS 660 is chockful of technology, but that doesn’t mean it’s hard to use or intrusive.
 The electronic suite is the new benchmark for modern middleweights and its what 600cc sportbikes deserve in the future.

 When Aprilia set-up the seating position for the RS 660, it looked to the market for guidance.
-The R6 felt too aggressive for the street and the Ninja 650 seemed to relaxed for spirited riding, so the Noale factory split the difference between the two.
+The R6 felt too aggressive for the street and the Ninja 650 seemed too relaxed for spirited riding, so the Noale factory split the difference.
 The RS 660’s pegs are lower than the Yamaha’s but higher than the Kawasaki’s.
 The bars aren’t clip-ons, but they don’t sweep up toward the rider either.
 Combine that with the 32.3-inch seat height and the rider triangle promotes comfortable cruising without sacrificing the ability to toss the RS 660 into a corner.

 With the handlebars integrated into the top yoke, my wrists never grew stiff.
 It helped to lean on the gas tank for from time to time, but even with both hands on the bars, the position never felt overkill for the street.
 No, the new Aprilia isn’t a sport-tourer, but one could easily ride the RS 660 for several hundred miles without fear of developing arthritis.

 Thanks to the slim subframe, cast wheels, and load-bearing engine, Aprilia’s latest offering weighs in at a svelte 403 pounds.
 With a lower curb weight than all five of its competitors, the RS 660’s compact design prioritizes handling and corner speed.
-It tips side to side with little input.
+It tips side-to-side with little input.
 It holds a line with predictability.
 It brakes with consistency and linearity.
 While some feel that the lower-spec Brembo calipers are a letdown for a supersport, the package is more than enough for the lightweight RS.
-By the end of the ride, I learned that I could lightly brush the brakes upon corner entry and still make a moderate to tight radius.
+By the end of the day, I learned that I could lightly brush the brakes upon corner entry and still make a tight radius corner.

 Despite its light fighting weight, the RS 660 feels remarkably stable at speed and at lean.
 The 59.3-inch wheelbase helps in this department but doesn’t ruin the bike’s agility.
 The steering is quick but not twitchy.
 The chassis is rigid but not harsh, which is a surprise due to the lack of rear suspension linkage.
 To shave as many ounces as possible, Aprilia mounted the KYB monoshock directly to the swingarm, but it doesn’t ruin the ride quality or responsiveness.
 Undoubtedly, some will accuse Aprilia of just cherry-picking its competitors’ strengths, but the Noale brand is also innovating with the RS 660.